-- Instructor: Wakae Kambara wkambara@berkeley.edu Office Hours: Wednesday: 12:00PM-1:00PM, - Thursdays: 4:00PM-5:00PM and by appointment - 3.
+- 1. Instructor: Wakae Kambara (神原 若枝) wkambara@berkeley.edu - 2.
+Office Hours: Tuesdays: 4:00PM-5:00PM, Thursdays: 2:00PM-3:00PM, and by appointment - 3.
 Office: 4410 Dwinelle Hall - 4.
-Required Textbooks: Authentic Japanese: Progressing from Intermediate to Advanced [New Edition] (The Japan Times, 2012) - 5.
-Course Objectives: - 1) To understand, to learn to skim, and to grasp the general idea of complicated written Japanese. - 2) To learn approximately 200 new Kanji. - 3) To communicate in Japanese in unfamiliar circumstances. - 4) To express one's opinions and feelings in Japanese. - 5) To learn how to efficiently grasp the main points of spoken Japanese at its natural pace. - 6) To develop a tolerance for ambiguity, the courage to guess, and strategies for acquiring information. - 6.
-Prerequisites: J10B or equivalent - 7.
+Required Textbooks: 「新中級から上級への日本語」The Japan Times, 2012 (available at ASUC.) - 5.
+Course Objectives: - 1) To understand, to learn to skim, and to grasp the general idea of complicated written Japanese. - 2) To learn approximately 200 new 漢字. - 3) To communicate in Japanese information on autobiographical topics, as well as topics of community, national, or international interest. - 4) To express one's opinions and feelings in Japanese on the topics mentioned above. - 5) To learn how to efficiently grasp the main points of spoken Japanese at its natural pace. - 6) To develop a tolerance for ambiguity, the courage to guess, and strategies for acquiring information. - 6.
+Prerequisites: J100A or equivalent - 7.
 Class Procedures: